 What is Total Daily Energy Expenditure (TDEE)

-Before we get to your TDEE, we must first calculate your BMR.
-BMR is your Basal Metabolic Rate; the rate at which your body burns energy at rest.
-Put simply; this is the amount of calories your body needs in order to keep you alive and functioning while at rest.
+For info; your Basal Metabolic Rate is the rate at which your body burns energy at rest.
+Put simply; this is the amount of calories your body needs in order to keep you alive and functioning while you do nothing.

 Why a TDEE calculator for women in weightlifting matters